Main page content

+Sec.
+1 Responsibility for Graduate Programs.
 The academic and health institutions of the U. T. System authorized to offer graduate degrees shall provide and maintain an appropriate faculty and administrative organization for such graduate degrees.
-The president of each institution of the U. T. System shall be responsible through the appropriate Executive Vice Chancellor and the Deputy Chancellor to the Chancellor, and through him or her, to the Board of Regents for policies and administration of the graduate programs.
+The president of each institution of the U. T. System shall be responsible through the appropriate Executive Vice Chancellor to the Chancellor, and through him or her, to the Board of Regents for policies and administration of the graduate programs.

 Editorial amendments made April 28, 2016

 Editorial amendments to Sections 1, 4, and Number 3 made July 13, 2015

 Questions or comments regarding this Rule should be directed to: